tsando/photo-manager/screensaver/README.md

 Test run:

 ```
-DISPLAY:=0  # set the DISPLAY variable to start the slideshow on the display attached to the Raspberry Pi
+export DISPLAY=:0  # set the DISPLAY variable to start the slideshow on the display attached to the Raspberry Pi
-slide -p -t 60 -o 200 -p /home/pi/screensaver/photos/
+slide -p -t 60 -o 200 -p /home/pi/code/photo-manager/screensaver/photos/
 ```
-Then, force the screen to stay on by editing this file:
+Then, kill this process and now force the screen to stay on and run the slide app automatically by editing this file:

 ```
 sudo nano /etc/xdg/lxsession/LXDE-pi/autostart